rabihkodeih/galmin/README.md

     "cluster_node_1" (127.0.0.1) is up
     "cluster_node_2" (127.0.0.1) is up
     "cluster_node_3" (127.0.0.1) is up

+you may want at this stage to ping each node from each other node and from the machine you have installed the management tool.

 Now we are ready to start the installation process.